tecfu/file_get_contents_sync/README.md

 }
 ```

-or a single string.
+or the content of all files as a single string.

-Can be run as module on in CLI.
+- Can be run as module on in CLI.

-Intended to be used in Gruntfile situations.
+- Intended to be used in Gruntfile situations.

 # Usage: